srikanthtn/USB-Power-pdf-parsing/README.md

-# USB PD Specification Parser - FastAPI Backend
+# USB PD Specification Parser - FastAPI Backend (OOP)

-A modern web application for parsing and analyzing USB Power Delivery specification PDFs using FastAPI backend and responsive frontend.
+A modern web application and CLI for parsing USB Power Delivery specification PDFs using an OOP architecture.

 ## 🚀 Features